jnozzi/cocoadev.com/SiteContent/General/DisappearingViews.markdown

 ----

 I would like to make it slide away.
 Also, does anyone know how to get vertical tabs in IB (I mean without coding it)???
-IB has the "direction" option disabled for any [[NSTabView]]) -- peacha
+IB has the "direction" option disabled for any General/NSTabView) -- peacha

 ----

-Are you talking about an [[NSSplitView]] ?
+Are you talking about an General/NSSplitView ?

-About the vertical tabs, not only does IB not show it but the apple documentation also says that they are not implemented -- [[HaRald]]
+About the vertical tabs, not only does IB not show it but the apple documentation also says that they are not implemented -- General/HaRald

 ----
 A summary of some threaded discussion: